-The Eritrean government continues to repress religious freedom for unregistered, and in some cases registered, religious communities.
-Systematic, ongoing, and egregious religious freedom violations include torture or other ill-treatment of religious prisoners, arbitrary arrests and detentions without charges, a prolonged ban on public religious activities of unregistered religious groups, and interference in the internal affairs of registered religious groups.
-The situation is particularly grave for Evangelical and Pentecostal Christians and Jehovah's Witnesses.
-The government dominates the internal affairs of the Orthodox Church of Eritrea, the country's largest Christian denomination, and suppresses the religious activities of Muslims, especially those opposed to the government-appointed head of the Muslim community.
-In light of these violations, USCIRF again recommends in 2016 that Eritrea be designated a "country of particular concern," or CPC, under the International Religious Freedom Act (IRFA).
-Since 2004, USCIRF has recommended, and the State Department has designated, Eritrea as a CPC, most recently in July 2014.
+The Eritrean government continues to repress religious freedom for unregistered-and in some cases registered religious communities.
+Systematic, ongoing, and egregious religious freedom violations include torture or other ill treatment of religious prisoners, arbitrary arrests and detentions without charges, a prolonged ban on public religious activities of unregistered religious groups, and interference in the internal affairs of registered religious groups.
+The situation is particularly grave for unregistered Evangelical and Pentecostal Christians and Jehovah's Witnesses.
+The government dominates the internal affairs of the Coptic Orthodox Church of Eritrea, the country's largest Christian denomination, and suppresses the religious activities of Muslims, especially those opposed to the government-appointed head of the Muslim community.
+In light of these violations, USCIRF again finds in 2017 that Eritrea merits designation as a "country of particular concern," or CPC, under the International Religious Freedom Act (IRFA).
+The State Department has designated Eritrea as a CPC since 2004, most recently in October 2016.